Soopro/pyco/README.md

 ## Run

-First you have to enter the pyco folder obviously, then you can run pyco in multiple ways.
+First, you have to enter the pyco folder obviously, then you can run pyco in multiple ways.

 * `sh start.sh`: Run as backend. you will need `sh stop.sh` to stop it, or kill the system progress manually.

 * `python pyco.py`: Run as develop.

-If you want develop some Webapp, you need open `RESTful` mode, there is two ways start as RESTful model.

-1. Change RESTfull option to `True` in `config.py`.

-2. `python pyco.py --webapp`: Run RESTful mode as develop, this will override of config option.

 ## Usage